0xStephan/ExampleWork/FunProject/README.md

 The winner of each round takes the entire prize pool.

 This repeats as each round has more entries (thus the prize pool for each round increases).

+Please see fundoge.sol and ReactApp for source code.